The War in Ukraine: Globalization Takes Another Hit

 Beyond the geopolitical aspects of globalization as pursued by governments, the last three decades have seen many powerful developments that have shaped corporate business models.
 Increased cross-border sourcing, outsourcing, information technology and shared services centers have encouraged many organizations to consolidate facilities and streamline processes to eliminate nonessential and redundant activities as well as focus and automate remaining activities.
 The successive waves of total quality management, process re-engineering and six sigma process improvement initiatives have created a bias for strong supplier relationships and tight coupling within supply chains and distribution channels with the objective of driving costs out of processes and products while adhering to established quality specifications.
 The reality for most companies is that the enterprise has become “boundaryless” rather than an island in and of itself.

-All that said, over recent years, globalisation has taken some hits that are altering assumptions underpinning its evolution.
+All that said, over recent years, globalization has taken some hits that are altering assumptions underpinning its evolution.
 Following are a few examples: